 Ransomware has been hitting a lot of businesses and government organizations for illegal financial gains.
-However, there is a huge gap between being aware about a Ransomware attack and being its victim.
+However, there is a huge gap between being aware of a Ransomware attack and being its victim.

-Ransomware is a term used to define the criminal act of spreading a malware that captures the victim’s data without their consent, by the means of encryption.
-The victim is asked to pay a ransom in exchange of the decryption key, to free their data.
+Ransomware is a term used to define the criminal act of spreading malware that captures the victim’s data without their consent, by the means of encryption.
+The victim is asked to pay a ransom in exchange for the decryption key, to free their data.

 Defeating an Attack of Ransomware